Étienne Pradier: Career

 In 2000 Pradier resigned from his post at Cammegh and branched out on his own ventures.
 Therefore, everything is accelerating; he finished in the 3rd position as Close-Up Magician at the International magic convention; runner up in the United Kingdom and received the title of Magician of the Year by The Magic Circle, which he joined in 1997.

 Two years later, he again took third place in the Ron MacMillan's competition and won the close-up magic category of the British Magical Championships at the Blackpool Magician's Club Convention.
 In 2003, in the Netherlands, where he took third place in the Card Magic category in the FISM, the most prestigious competition of Magic in the world.
 Some say that the "French man" came to the competition without his playing cards and borrowed a pack from another competitor before going on stage to pocket the bronze cup.

 In the following weeks, Étienne Pradier was a guest on numerous television shows revealing magic secrets.
 Therefore, the Magic Circle started questioning Pradier's integrity.
 Internal tensions grew, so Pradier left the club in late 2003 but was reinstated the following year and given the Gold Star card.
 At the end of the decade, the reputation of Pradier rose, he launched his own brand of specialized products for magicians, and his own entertainment company: the Butterfly Trix Agency.

 In 2011, Pradier appeared as a contestant on the British TV show Penn & Teller: Fool Us, where he managed to "fool" Penn & Teller, i.e. perform a trick that they could not explain.

 Butterfly Trix Agency

 In 2007, Etienne Pradier founded the events company Butterfly Trix Agency, featuring a catalog of entertainment artists from all genres.
-The company grew rapidly, also based at Wye, they currently have over 150 artists listed; they carry out contracts throughout England and even export abroad.